Index of wage and salary earnings: documentation of statistics

 Revisions of statistical data may also be caused by the calculation method used, such as annual benchmarking or updating of weight structures.
 Changes of base years and used classifications may also cause revisions to data.

 Quality management requires comprehensive guidance of activities.
 The quality management framework of the field of statistics is the European Statistics Code of Practice (CoP).
-The frameworks complement each other.
-The quality criteria of Official Statistics of Finland are also compatible with the European Statistics Code of Practice.
+The quality criteria of Official Statistics of Finland are compatible with the European Statistics Code of Practice.

 Further information: Quality management | Statistics Finland (stat.fi)